 The University of Waterloo is organizing another collaborative project!

-To celebrate 2019 International Year of the Periodic Table, starting May 15, 2018, teachers and educators can apply for an element to design.
 Our goal is to have chemistry students from around the world join together to create an original and imaginative version of the Timeline of Elements focused on their discovery.